Late termination of pregnancy: Live birth

-In 2019, a US Senate Bill entitled the "Born-Alive Abortion Survivors Protection Act" raised the issue of live birth after abortion.
+In 2019, a US Senate Bill entitled the Born-Alive Abortion Survivors Protection Act raised the issue of live birth after abortion.
 The bill would mandate that medical providers resuscitate neonates delivered showing signs of life during an abortion process.
 During the debate around this issue, US Republicans alleged that medical providers "execute" live-born babies.
 Existing US laws would punish execution as homicide.
-Furthermore, US abortion experts refute the claim that a "born-alive" fetus is a common event and reject laws that would mandate resuscitation against the wishes of the parents.
+Furthermore, US abortion experts refute the claim that a "born-alive" fetus is a common event and oppose enactment of laws that would mandate resuscitation against the wishes of the parents.

-Only 1.3% of abortions occur after 21 weeks of pregnancy in the US.
+1.3% of abortions occur after 21 weeks of pregnancy in the US.
 Although it is very uncommon, women undergoing surgical abortion after this gestational age sometimes give birth to a fetus that may survive briefly.
 The periviable period is considered to be between 20 and 25 weeks gestation.
 Long-term survival is possible after 22 weeks.
 However, odds of long-term survival between 22 and 23 weeks are 2–3 percent and odds of survival between 23 and 24 weeks are 20 percent.
 "Intact survival", which means survival of a neonate without subsequent damage to organs such as the brain or bowel is 1% at 22 weeks and 13% at 23 weeks.
 Survival odds increase with increasing gestational age.

 If medical staff observe signs of life, they may be required to provide care: emergency medical care if the child has a good chance of survival and palliative care if not.
 Induced fetal demise before termination of pregnancy after 20–21 weeks gestation is recommended by some sources to avoid this and to comply with the US Partial Birth Abortion Ban.
 Induced fetal demise does not improve the safety of an abortion procedure and may incur risks to the health of the woman having the abortion.